kitop/rack-transform/README.md

 object and `status`, `header`, # `body` tuple accordingly.
 Should return the same modified as needed.

+## Base Transformer

+To help with boilerplate code, base transformer request and response classes were added.
+[More info](./lib/rack/transform/transformers/base.rb).

 ## Contributing

 See the [contributing guide](./CONTRIBUTING.md).